aptech/docs/docs/data-management/programmatic-import.rst

 Load dates programmatically
 -----------------------------------------------------------------------------

-GAUSS will automatically detect a date variables if they are in one of the `recognizable, pre-existing formats <https://www.aptech.com/blog/reading-dates-and-times-in-gauss/#recognizable-date-formats>`_.
+GAUSS will automatically detect date variables if they are in one of the `recognizable, pre-existing formats <https://www.aptech.com/blog/reading-dates-and-times-in-gauss/#recognizable-date-formats>`_.

 ::